-Even before attempting to answer these questions, it is worth noting that the very framing of the problem undermines a seemingly obvious and widely accepted standard of inductive support: a generalization is confirmed just in case all the objects in its (ungerrymandered) evidence class conform to it.
+The very framing of the problem undermines a seemingly obvious and widely accepted standard of inductive support: a generalization is confirmed just in case all the objects in its (ungerrymandered) evidence class conform to it.
 'All emeralds are grue' satisfies that standard.
-So if the standard is acceptable, the evidence confirms 'All emeralds are grue'.
+If the standard is acceptable, the evidence confirms 'All emeralds are grue'.
 There is no contradiction in this.
 But it is counterintuitive.
-What is worse, if we retain the standard and accept the consequences, induction loses its point.
-For in that case we have no reason to infer 'All emeralds are green' rather than 'All emeralds are grue' or 'All emeralds are gred', or any of the infinitely many alternatives that do not conflict with the evidence.
-Just by posing the paradox then, Goodman discloses a surprising feature of inductive validity.
+Moreover, if we retain the standard and accept the consequences, induction loses its point.
+For in that case we have no reason to infer 'All emeralds are green' rather than 'All emeralds are grue' or any of the infinitely many alternatives that do not conflict with the evidence.
+The paradox discloses a surprising feature of inductive validity.
 The validity of an inductive inference depends on the characterization as well as the constitution of the evidence class.
 It matters how the evidence is described.

-The evidence should be described as green, not as grue.
-This is not in dispute.
+That the evidence should be described as green rather than grue is not in dispute.
 But the reason is far from clear.
-An easy and obvious explanation is that 'green' is to be favored because it is more primitive than 'grue'.
-This follows from the fact that 'grue' is defined in terms of 'green'.
+An easy and obvious explanation is that 'green' is more primitive, since 'grue' is defined in terms of 'green'.
 But whether a term is primitive or defined depends on where you start.
-With the help of the predicate 'bleen', Goodman brings this out.
+With the help of 'bleen', Goodman brings this out.

+'''

-x is bleen $={df}$ x is examined before future time t and is found to be blue or x is not so examined and is green.
+x is bleen ={df} x is examined before future time t and is found to be blue

+or x is not so examined and is green.

+'''